2026-2028 Catalog

 Advisement

 Each Master's degree program has specific prerequisites, both in courses and in grade-point average.
-Deficiencies in prerequisites must be defined by the graduate coordinator as part of conditional acceptance offer, and the graduate coordinator is responsible for verifying prerequisite compliance prior to the submission of the Working Formal Study Plan and Advancement to Candidacy form.
+Deficiencies in prerequisites must be defined by the graduate coordinator as part of a conditional acceptance offer, and the graduate coordinator is responsible for verifying prerequisite compliance prior to the student’s Advancement to Candidacy.
 Courses taken for this purpose normally do not count toward fulfillment of the unit requirement for the degree.
+Courses below the 4000-level cannot be used toward the master’s degree (AS-313-89).
+However, in those programs where specific courses below the 4000-level may be essential for a student's success, the student may be conditionally admitted to the program contingent upon completing those courses.

 Graduate Courses Taken by Undergraduates for Graduate Credit